schneiderpat/aspnet-helper/README.md

 * Controllers must be in *Controllers* folder and named *<Name>Controller.cs*
 * Actions must contain a *HttpGet* attribute
 * Namespaces for used models must be in a *_ViewImports.cshtml* -> only model names in razor page

+## Found a Bug?
+Please file any issues at https://github.com/schneiderpat/aspnet-helper/issues.